- So what’s the maximum hydration method?

-What is the maximum hydration method?
+So what’s the maximum hydration method?

-Even though we still love our natural textures, we have to accept its limitations so we find ourselves relying on styles like braid outs or twist outs in order to achieve a textured look with less tangling.
-Even more of us are forced into having to wear our hair stretched 95% of the time.
+Even though we still love our natural textures, we do have to accept its limitations so we find ourselves relying on styles like braid-outs or twist-outs to achieve a textured look with less tangling on the rare occasion when we wear our own hair out.
+Even more of us, myself included, are forced into having to wear our hair stretched 95% of the time.
 Enter the Maximum Hydration Method.

-The Maximum Hydration Method (MHM) is a unique regimen specifically formulated for those with low porosity kinky hair.
-With this method, the idea is that ALL hair types including 4c hair has the ability to clump into neat coils, curls or ringlets and the reason why many ladies do not achieve clumping is because their hair does not uptake, nor hold on to enough moisture to allow this to take place.
+The Maximum Hydration Method is a unique regimen specifically formulated for those with low porosity kinky* hair.
+With this method, the idea is that ALL hair types including 4c hair has the ability to clump into neat coils, curls, or ringlets and the reason why many ladies do not achieve clumping is because their hair does not uptake, nor hold on to enough moisture to allow this to take place.
 In essence, frizz is a sign of low moisture in the hair strand.